 So there I was, face shining as bright and red as an exit sign in hopes of flawless skin.
 But would I get it?
-Keep reading to learn whether at-home LED light therapy devices actually work.

 Let’s start with this fun fact: Just like moisture and toxins, our skin absorbs light.
 This is why extended exposure to sunlight results in a burn—our skin is absorbing damaging ultraviolet rays.
 UV rays inhibit cellular activity and damage DNA, leading to early signs of aging, and even skin cancer in extreme cases.
 (Let’s break here to acknowledge, yet again, the necessity for sunscreen, people!
-Depending on the ingredients, sunscreen deflects or absorbs UV rays so your skin stays protected from damage).
+Depending on the ingredients, sunscreen either deflects or absorbs UV rays, so your skin stays protected from damage).

 LED stands for “light-emitting diode,” and the light that comes from these devices is completely different from UV.
-Take it from dermatologist Sonia Batra, MD, “LED light therapies are longer wavelengths that do not involve ultraviolet light.”
-This means that your skin won't be damaged by this type of light exposure.
-In fact, your skin benefits from “We can use certain wavelengths of light selectively to … target blood vessels or pigment,” Batra says.
+Take it from Sonia Batra, MD, “LED light therapies are longer wavelengths that do not involve ultraviolet light.”
+This means that your skin likely won't be damaged by this type of light exposure.
+In fact, your skin benefits from it: “We can use certain wavelengths of light selectively to … target blood vessels or pigment,” Batra says.

 Glassman recommends using his device as a supplement to the professional services he provides in his medspa, which are even more powerful (but also more expensive and invasive).
 Batra agrees that at-home LED light therapy can be helpful in this context to treat aging, sun damage, and acne—but not necessarily more helpful than other products.
-“I consider the most critical components to be sunscreen, retinoids, and anti-bacterial agents,” she says.

 I’m only in the early stages of my LED routine, but I’m confident that by using it alongside my sunscreen and other anti-aging products, I’ll see a real difference.
 Plus, it’s just fun to use.
 Which counts for something.